martinlowinski/php-dyndns/README.md

 2. Upload the files to your webserver.
 The `update.php` script has to be accessible from the web, for example: `dyndns.example.com/update.php`. *HTTPS is highly recommended!*
 3. Copy `config.example.php` to `config.php` and adjust the settings.
 4. Create the logdir and give the webserver write-access to it.
 5. Set up a cron-job, fritz-box, router, ... to do a request every time the ip-address changes.
-The URL is `http://dyndns.example.com/update.php?pass=<password>&domain=home.example.com&ipaddr=<ipaddr>`
+The URL is `http://dyndns.example.com/update.php?pass=<password>&domain=home.example.com&ipaddr=<ipaddr>&ip6addr=<ip6addr>`

 Roadmap
 -------

 - Support multiple dynamic subdomains
-- Support IPv6